Table of Contents

 - Enzymes are the natural tools of nature and are essential to all forms of life existing on the planet earth.

 - Enzymes are used to produce and improve nearly 400 to 500 everyday consumer and commercial products.

 - Enzymes are powerful tools that help sustain a clean environment in several ways by producing environmentally friendly products.

 - They are also used in numerous technical applications such as in laundry to remove stains and increase the life of fabrics, in the recycling of paper and paper products to remove ink and in the production of dishwashing soaps and detergents.

 - Enzymes are used in producing a variety of foods products, beverages processing, animal nutrition, textile industries, household goods, biofuels and other fuels for automobiles, cleaning products and also in energy generation plants.

 - Enzymes area unit molecule biological catalysts.
 Enzymes accelerate and change state in chemical reactions.

-- Enzymes are involved in various metabolic processes within the cells and the presence of enzymes, helps in faster the metabolic activities like to sustain life.
+- Enzymes are involved in various metabolic processes within the cells and the presence of enzymes, helps in faster metabolic activities like sustaining life.